 Handbook Germany: information portal for migrants

-Information for refugees who have newly arrived in Germany, covering aspects such as asylum seeking procedure, work permit, school and childcare, living and learning German.
-The website is hosted by Telekom AG and edited by volunteers.
+Information for migrants who have newly arrived in Germany, covering aspects such as asylum seeking procedure, work permit, school system - by federal state - and childcare, living and learning German.
+The website is a project funded by the Federal Office for Migration and Refugees.and edited by volunteers.

 Refugee Guide - Welcome to Germany